collective/Collective/source/index.rst

 `svn/collective`_.
 By default you are added to gihub/collective 'All' group.
 You are then able to create new project inside collective organisation.
 Once you create them you set who all has rights to participate in this project.
-By default it will add everybody from 'All' group to be able to read adn write to project.
+By default it will add everybody from 'All' group to be able to read and write to project.

 How to get access